McFlabb/McFlabb/README.md

-# Hey there, I'm maul0x 👋
+# McFlabb 👋

-Blockchain developer focused on building secure and efficient smart contracts with a passion for DeFi and cross-chain solutions.
+Learning Blockchain development, focused on building secure and efficient smart contracts with a passion for DeFi and cross-chain solutions.

 ## 🔧 Tech Stack